agmsb/gke/optimization/README.md

 Using this application, we will walk through GKE functionality that enables users to optimize their cost and performance.

+## Overview

+We can think of optimization in GKE around a handful of related areas:

+* Culture
+* Cluster bin packing
+* App right-sizing
+* Demand based downscaling

+Optimizing Kubernetes requires performing tasks across these areas.
+These tasks include:

+* Understanding cluster usage
+* Understanding app usage
+* Adjusting app requests and limits
+* Adjusting autoscaling configuration

+These tasks are not one-offs; rather they are part of a continuous effort to optimize as workloads onboard, offboard, and change according to demand and usage.

 ## Setup

 We can start by cloning the repository for the `microservices-demo`.